What is cri du chat syndrome?

 The syndrome is usually diagnosed at birth, with doctors alerted by the distinctive cry.
 A doctor will examine the baby, talk to the parents and do some genetic tests.
 The child may also need a skull x-ray.

 The right medical treatment and early intervention therapies can help.
-The particular treatment depends on what physical and intellectual problems your child has.
+The particular treatment depends on what physical and intellectual problems the child has.

-Early intervention that can help your baby or child reach their full potential might include:
+Early intervention that can help a baby or child reach their full potential might include:

 - speech and language therapy